xbgmsharp/yapdnsui/README.md

 *Yet Another PowerDNS web interface*

-The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records as well as graph statistic and list/update configuration items *live* in your PowerDNS instance via PowerDNS API.
+The ultimate goal is to produce a slick web interface to PowerDNS that will let you fully operate your PowerDNS instance via the official PowerDNS API.

+The applicaiton should let you do add/delete/update domains and records as well as graph statistics and list/update configuration items *live* from one or multiple PowerDNS instance via the PowerDNS API.

-It is not just another PowerDNS UI, it is the first to use the PowerDNS API.
+It is not just another PowerDNS UI, it is the first to use the PowerDNS API therefor to be backend-agnostic.

-Currently, you can only see the live configuration and live statistics and list domains for demonstration purpose.
+Currently, you can only list configuration and see live statistics in a graph and list all the domains for demonstration purpose.

 You are welcome to contribute.